wilmer88/go_downLoadCheck/README.md

 # go_downLoadCheck
-> ### documentation
+> ## documentation
 - installed and configured Go
-- install go vs extensions
+- install go vs code extensions
-- install go vs code tools press ` ctrl + shift + p ` inside vs code and select all/check all boxes to install tools
+- to install go vs code tools press ` ctrl + shift + p ` inside vs code, select all/check all boxes to install tools
 - create module folder in root of project OR where the developer wants to hold source code for the project,
 - open code editor in the root of project/ developer disired source code folder.
 - if in  project root or developer desired root file path